What are ya, burnt?

 1. Chuckin' coils

-If your vape tastes burnt using a tank, the first question to ask is, “How old is my coil head?”
+If your vape tastes burnt using a tank or all-in-one, the first question to ask is, “How old is my coil head?”

 Assuming your vape was already how performing how it should, chances are you have either an old or burnt coil.
 No matter how hot you like to vape, it shouldn’t ever burn your throat and taste like burnt cotton.